-Description - Create the perfect multi-purpose gym floor with our Indoor Court Tiles.
+Description - Create the perfect multi-purpose gym floor with our Indoor Court Tiles which are constructed of the best high-quality impact-resistant polypropylene that is an extremely durable hard thermoplastic polymer available in the market today and ensures colorfastness, durability, and chemical resistance in each and every Indoor Court tile.
 These hard plastic tiles are very easy to install and maintain and are great as a basketball court, volleyball court, and much more.
 Since these tiles are more durable than wood flooring, there is no need to use a gym floor cover.
 These tiles are water resistant, stain resistant, and mold/mildew resistant.
 For added comfort under your new sports floor, we recommend using our rubber underlayment.
 This adds comfort and bounce to your court flooring providing any player with ample shock absorption and spring.
 A 7-year warranty backs our Indoor Court Tiles.

 Recommended Uses - Our Indoor Court Tiles are the perfect flooring option for any indoor basketball court, volleyball court, tennis court, badminton court, as a bocce ball court, and much more.